greenelab/deep-review/USAGE.md

     tag:my-doi: doi:10.1016/S0022-2836(05)80360-2
 ```

-For backwards compatability, tags can also be defined in `content/citation-tags.tsv`.
+For backwards compatibility, tags can also be defined in `content/citation-tags.tsv`.
 If `citation-tags.tsv` defines the tag `study-x`, then this study can be cited like `@tag:study-x`.
 This method is deprecated.